fumiya-nakano-DE/SDH_kfy25/readme.md

 # kfy25

 Welcome to the `kfy25` project!
+英文の箇所はcopilotが書いているので嘘が混じることがあります。参考程度に。

 ## Overview

 kfy25 is a web-based OSC servo controller built with Flask and python-osc.
 It provides a browser UI to control multiple servos, tune parameters in real time, and receive feedback from devices.

-## What's new / Changelog (recent)

-- Refactored osc_modes: common waveform/core logic extracted; window functions (gaussian/rectangular) separated and reusable.
-- Added "soliton" (isolated wave) mode and AMP_MODE support (solid/cone).
-- Homing: server now waits for device homingStatus == 3 (completion) before re-enabling servo mode.
-- get_target_position: clears previous cached value and waits for fresh OSC /position response (configurable timeout).
-- osc_receiver: collects /position and /homingStatus per motor with timestamps.
-- UI improvements: updated Font Awesome 6 class names, formatted target position with thousands separators.
-- Server: run without Flask reloader (avoids duplicate threads); timeouts configurable via params.json.
+This README has been updated to reflect recent changes in the repository (Oct 2025): a parallel OSC listener helper in `sendosc.py`, a per-template FontAwesome toggle for offline use, and an added `STROKE_OFFSET` UI control.

+## Quick highlights (recent changes)

+- Added a background OSC listener helper to `sendosc.py` which can start an OSC receiver on port 50100 and print incoming messages while the sender continues to run.
+- The WebUI templates now include a small HTML-level toggle to enable/disable FontAwesome icons (`USE_FA` variable in `templates/index.html`) so the UI works offline when FA is disabled.
+- A new slider for `STROKE_OFFSET` was added to the WebUI (range -3000 ..
+3000, step 100) so you can shift stroke center per-frame.

 ## Features